curv3d/curv/ideas/Analyser.md

 But, a Script may have non-local references to parameters.
 So there are multiple distinct values generated from a single script phrase.
-So, a Script_Value (aka Object) contains a list of Values, and a reference to a namespace, which may include unanalyzed phrases?
+So, a Script_Value (aka Object) contains a list of Values, and a reference to a namespace, which may include unanalysed phrases?

 But, it's more complicated.
 A definiens may be simple: not a function literal, not a thunk.
 In that case, it makes sense to fully evalute it to a value,